nmrmullen97/dcf-exercises/README.md

 # dcf-exercises
-A few exercises to get familiar with some distributed system concepts and their simulations
+A few exercises to get familiar with some distributed system concepts and their simulations.

 ## Covered exercises
 This project provides the following exercises and even offers some simplistic solutions for students of distributed systems: